andrew-fellowes/project-four-testing-ovarian-cancer/README.md

 # project-four-testing-ovarian-cancer

-Clean data to start the project is ./Resources/PeterMac_HRD_Validation.csv
+Clean data to start the project is [./Resources/PeterMac_HRD_Validation.csv](Resources/PeterMac_HRD_Validation.csv)

+This is the validation data that shows the SOPHiA Genetics assay performed accurately compared to the Myriad Genetics assay.

 Column Descriptions: